Indonesians often complain about kelas menengah ngehe, or the "awful middle class", on social media.…

 The Sarinah outlet’s status as the longest-running McDonald’s in Indonesia (with a brief blip in its history when it was rebranded as the pirate-themed Toni Jack’s during a licensing tussle) is a dubious trigger for sentiment on its own.
 But a look at the history and pattern of urban development in Jakarta helps explain the bizarrely emotional public response.

 Jakarta is a rapidly urbanising megacity with very little public space.
-As of 2017, less than 5 per cent of its area was taken up by green space – far below the 30 per cent target (20 per cent public and 10 per cent private) outlined in the city’s medium-term development plan.
+As of 2017, less than 5% of its area was taken up by green space – far below the 30% target (20% public and 10% private) outlined in the city’s medium-term development plan.
 Between the city’s expanding private developments and its dense private-public urban kampungs, there is scant shared space for citizens to negotiate a ‘sense of place’.
 This is a process urban theorists call placemaking and it can support other aspects of a city’s social, cultural, and environmental well-being.